nicolarighetti/Granger-causality-test-with-R/Granger-test-with-R.md

-most commonly used, and consists in using the package [vars](https://cran.r-project.org/web/packages/vars/index.html) to fit a VAR model (which is basically a system of linear regression models) and subsequently run the Granger test using the function *causality* provided by the same package.
+most commonly used, and consists in using the package [vars](https://cran.r-project.org/web/packages/vars/index.html) to fit a VAR model (which is basically a system of linear regression models) and subsequently, run the Granger test using the function *causality* provided by the same package.

 ``` r